Kavyapriyakp/Zoho-Analytics-for-Environmental-Science/README.md

 ### Availability

 The dataset is generated and made available to the public by the Department of Geography, Geomatics and Environment, University of Toronto - Mississauga.
-It is available over the period 2009-2018.
+It is available over the period October 2009 to April 2018.
 Individual month datasets for each year are also available.
 The entire dataset can be downloaded from [here](https://www.utm.utoronto.ca/geography/resources/meteorological-station/environmental-datasets#2018Data).

 ### Description